 Hard Times Come To Us All

 Several prayer requests came to me this morning from groups of people with whom I am involved – people sick with coronavirus, several quarantined and unable to get to work, a little baby only 8 days old very ill, and so on.
 There are so many struggles, hardships and worries that can come into our lives.
 Hard times come to us all.
 Sickness is one source of trouble, but difficulties come in many forms.
 You may be overwhelmed right now.
 Praise God that we can take these challenging situations to Him.
-Through these hard times He can make us stronger.
+And through Him and because of Him, hard times make you stronger.

 Hard Times Make Us Want to Quit.
 Don’t!